sunpy/sunpy/doc/source/guide/acquiring_data/database.rst

 1. Connecting and initializing the database
 -------------------------------------------
+To start a connection to an existing or a new database, instantiate a :class:`Database` object.

+    >>> from sunpy.database import Database
+    >>> database = Database('sqlite:///sunpydata.sqlite')

+The database object in our example above connects to a new SQLite database with the file name "sunpydata.sqlite" in the current directory.

-To start a new connection to an already existing or to a new database, instantiate a new :class:`Database` object.
-The first parameter of ``Database`` receives one mandatory argument: A URL which describes how to connect to the database.
+The first parameter of ``Database`` receives one mandatory argument: a URL which describes how to connect to the database.
 This value is directly passed to :func:`sqlalchemy.create_engine`.
-The supported formal of this URL is described by the documentation of :func:`sqlalchemy.create_engine` as
+The supported format of this URL is described by the documentation of :func:`sqlalchemy.create_engine` as follows:
-follows:

     "The string form of the URL is ``dialect+driver://user:password@host/dbname[?key=value..]``, where